-The Gregory Terrace motto, Servire Deo Sapere or ‘To Serve God is Wise’, is a visible reminder of our commitment to identify and develop every boys’ talents and gifts, forming gentlemen of faith and courage whose learning can be used to make a difference in the world.
+The Gregory Terrace motto, Servire Deo Sapere or ‘To Serve God is to be Wise’, is a visible reminder of our commitment to identify and develop every boys’ talents and gifts, forming gentlemen of faith and courage whose learning can be used to make a difference in the world.

 Our faith is central to everything we do, from the classroom to the sporting field, we challenge our students to foster quality, compassionate relationships in the spirit of Blessed Edmund Rice.
 House Friendship Groups enable students to walk with several community support groups such as Youngcare, Brisbane Youth Service and Orange Sky Laundry, and in doing so extend their faith outside the school gates.

 Each student at the College is supported to be the best that he can be through a House-based pastoral care system.
 Year 12 students assume the role of a ‘Big Buddy’ to new students in Years 5 and 7.
 The Terrace Family - staff, students, parents, Old Boys and friends of the College, all nurture each student on their journey to being gentlemen of knowledge, humility and wisdom.